icicle-lang/icicle-lang.github.io/pages/benchmarks.md

 Icicle is fast.
 By compiling all queries to efficient C code with unboxed data structures, we can ensure that our queries run efficiently.

-The benchmarks below are true, but also unfair to Icicle's performance.
+The benchmarks below are true, but also unfair to Icicle's detriment.

 We thought of a set of queries which would be easy and possible to write in SQL, then wrote simple versions in Icicle, and optimised the